Managing Director & CEO

 CSR and Community Initiatives

-During FY 2018, Max Healthcare was focussed on strengthening its existing operations, integrating newly acquired assets with the network in terms of processes or policies and leveraging its operational strengths to improve financial results.
+In FY2019, Max Healthcare was focused on strengthening its existing operations, taking stringent cost actions and expanding the outreach in India and abroad to achieve financial gains.
 The business will continue to identify and implement initiatives to achieve sustained revenue growth.
-This will involve adding new clinical programmes and sub segmenting existing programmes.
-In three to four years, we want to become the most trusted name in Healthcare, known for medical and service excellence with specialised knowledge in the areas of Oncology, Orthopaedics, Neurosciences, Organ Transplant, Cardiac and Minimal Access Metabolic & Bariatric Surgery.
-Further with pressure on margins consequent to some of the regulatory actions detailed above, cost optimisation efforts will be accelerated and this will continue to be an ongoing focus area for the organisation.
-However, we will ensure that no cost rationalisation will impact patient safety or medical quality and service.
-Cost control measures will be more focussed on increasing the productivity of spend, eliminating waste, improved efficiencies, better negotiations with vendors and weeding out non-value added activities.
-The other focus of cost rationalisation would be to institutionalise and develop a culture of cost consciousness and frugality across the organisation by introducing cost-cutting measures in a variety of work areas without comprising efficiency.
+This will involve adding new clinical programmes and sub-segmenting existing programmes.
+Further, with pressure on margin consequent to some of the regulatory actions detailed above, the cost optimisation efforts will be accelerated and this will continue to be an ongoing focus area for the organisation.
+However, it will be ensured that no cost rationalisation impacts patient safety or medical quality, and will be more focused on increasing the productivity of spend, eliminating waste, better negotiations with the vendors and weeding out non value-added activities.
+Patient Centricity, Medical Excellence and Service Excellence will continue to be an integral part of Max Healthcare’s vision of building an admirable institution.
+In three to four years, we want to become the most trusted name in healthcare, with dominance in the areas of tertiary and quaternary care segments.